-Bios of the Jury for the 2017 Think Brick Awards 2018 has not been selected yet
+The Jury for the Think Brick Awards 2018 has not been selected yet

 Ben has worked on a large number of significant projects across a wide range of scales and types in both Australia and the UK.
 This project range includes small alterations and additions to family homes, hospitality and commercial interiors, residential apartment buildings and significant master planning and urban design projects.